hindu-comm/weblogs/manasataramgini/2017/01/2017-01-02_matters-of-religion-he-becomes-naravahanadatta.md

 SM: “Well, I’ve returned to teaching the Mahābhārata and have been contemplating on the features of early Indo-Aryan.
 By the way I saw your brilliant daughter last evening at the clothes shop.”
-LM: “Ah\!
+LM: “Ah!
 You mean Vrishchika; have been worrying about her.”
 SM: “Why?
 I heard that she has been invited to give a talk at some famous human genomics meeting regarding the paper she has just published.
 She seems to be following her stellar elder sister with this paper while just in the fourth year of med-school.”
 LM: “That’s exactly the matter of worry.
 The conference is at Kṣayadrājanagara, a big bad city, where I am sure you heard that just a week ago there was a major attack at the train station by the marupiśāca-s in which several were killed.
 Vrishchika has set her mind on going and you know when that happens there’s no easy way to change it.”